ericproffitt/TopicModelsVB.jl/README.md

 title5
 ```

-Each line is a document title, and the order of these titles corresponds to the order of document blocks in the associated docfile.
+The order of these titles correspond to the order of document blocks in the associated docfile.

 To read a corpus into TopicModelsVB.jl, use the following function: